 Do you speak Agent-ese?

 We are all dealing with the coronavirus right now.
-One of the positive things that we choose to see during these times is that now writers have the time to write, read, and slow down a little.
+One of the positive things we can choose to see during these times is now writers have the time to write, read, and slow down a little.

 And there is light at the end of the tunnel over in the Writing Gym.
 The publishing business has not slowed down despite the coronavirus.

-During my meeting with the agent, we really strategized the careers of some of our writers who are in the Novel Selling U and are also on the Paths to Pulitzer.
-These writers have finished their novels and they’re in the submission process.
+During my meeting with the agent, we strategized the careers of some of our writers who are in the Novel Selling U and are also on the Paths to Pulitzer.
+These writers have finished their novels, and they’re in the submission process.
 They’re creating that career.

 I want to highlight one particular member: Jeanne.
-The agent and I were looking at her synopsis and really looking at her marketing angle.
+The agent and I were looking at her synopsis and marketing angle.
 We asked each other: “Where are we going to place her novel in the market?”

-Imagine having access to an agent in the way that Writing Gym members do–an agent who can look at the whole picture and say: “All right, placement-wise, where’s the very best place for this and how can we position this so that this author is successful?”
-This is really huge.
+Imagine having access to an agent in the way that Writing Gym members do, an agent who can look at the whole picture and say: “All right, placement-wise, where’s the very best place for this and how can we position this so that this author is successful?”

-Now the other thing that came up in the course of the conversation was about the way that agents are rejecting manuscripts these days and the kinds of things that they’re saying when that happens.
+The other thing that came up in the course of the conversation was the way agents reject manuscripts, and the things they say when they do.